 Byzantine Art (330–1453)

 Byzantine art was developed in Constantinople, then the capital of the Eastern Roman Empire.
-This style was characterised by a combination of Roman and Oriental arts, with dome ceilings being typical features.
+This style was characterized by a combination of Roman and Oriental arts, with dome ceilings being typical features.

 The iconoclastic (radical) movement at the time absolutely forbade the use of human or animal forms in their artworks.
 According to the history of art, such forms were regarded by the Byzantine as idolatry and 'graven images', which were frowned upon in the Ten Commandments.

 The architecture of the churches was not only brilliant and grandiose but mostly reflected the wealth and intellectual level of their designers and builders.

 Early Christian Art (330–880)